hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 Test your ```SendSMS``` intent and make sure you can perform a dialog with the skill until you get the Intent confirmation.

 ## AWS Lambda integration
-If we want any Alexa skill to perform actions, we need to integrate it with some kind of a backend for fulfillment.
+To enable Alexa skills to perform actions, we need to integrate it with some kind of a backend for fulfillment.
+One of the easiest ways to do so is to integrate your Alexa Skill with AWS Lambda as the backend.

 ### Define Lambda function